hampuslundblad/react-beginner-tutorial/tutorial.md

 Open the UnorderedList.tsx file, it's beautiful isn't it?
 But what if we want to update it in some way?
 Perhaps we want a button that adds an item to the list when pushed.
 We'll we could add a button inside this component and that would work.
 But then it would be a UnorderedListWithButton.tsx.
 What I'm hinting at here is that we want this component to only care about rendering a list, nothing else.
 So now we'll make it more flexible.

 1. Start with creating a new type, `UnorderedListProps`.
-It should have one propertly called `list` which has the type of `Ingredients[]`
+It should have one propertly called `list` which has the type of `Ingredients[]`.
+At this point you should add the "export" keyword to your ingredient type.
+It enables so that other files can make use of this type!

 2. Change the unordered list to instead of having the data inside of the component, use the prop instead.